 Types of Support in Schools

-Every child is different and will respond to support in a different way, so the support your child gets will be dependant on their individual needs.
+Every child is different and will respond to support in a different way, so the support your child gets will depend on their individual needs.

-There is a variety of support that’s available in school – from simple things like leaving class five minutes before the end of a lesson to avoid crowds and noise, through to movement breaks and social skills groups, and even to more specialised support such as use of IT equipment and speech and language therapy.
+There is a variety of support that’s available in school – from simple things like leaving class five minutes before the end of a lesson to avoid crowds and noise, through to movement breaks, toilet passes, social skills groups, and even to more specialised support such as use of IT equipment and speech and language therapy.

-This whole process of assessing, planning, doing and then reviewing support is called the graduated approach and it should happen in an ongoing way in every school.
+This is the process of assessing, planning, doing and then reviewing support and it should happen in an ongoing way in every school.

 Many schools are flexible and very creative about the support they give individual children.
 Often SEN support works well when relationships are good – those between a child or young person and the staff and those between staff and parents.
 In fact, relationships are often the key, whoever they’re with.
 The right words, at the right times or the right approach when things go wrong can make a huge difference to a child.

-Sometimes it’s all about mindset.
-Seeing a child positively, knowing them well and being prepared to be flexible all help.
-It’s worth remembering that lots of support for children with SEND costs little or nothing – such as making sure they sit in the place where they are most comfortable in class or giving them small tasks to do to build their self-esteem.
+It’s worth remembering that lots of support for children with SEND costs little or nothing – such as making sure they sit in the place where they are most comfortable in class, or giving them small tasks to do to build their self-esteem.
 These changes to the way that staff and schools do things are sometimes called reasonable adjustments.

 You can find out more about what services and support are available in Southend, and what you can expect schools to be doing, on the Local Offer website.